 This little beast pairs extremely well with a Topping D3 DAC, and has RCA outputs on the back for some added flexibility.
 You can use it as a preamp to power some studio monitors or you can hook it up to your Turntable for some fresh Vinyl snacks!
 Like the Darkvoice, this Little Dot also benefits from some tube rolling but the stock tubes sound fine too if you don’t want to upgrade right away.
 This will do very well with the K701 because like the WA6, it tends to smooth out the rough edges in that 2k area.
 The Dot has a rock solid build and lots of power as well.
 If you’re coming from a cheaper solid state amp, get ready to have your mind blown!

 As mentioned above, I did a lot of research on this.
 Here I will list out everything I came across, with the amps towards the top getting the most mention followed by the ones toward the bottom with the least amount of mention.

 Heed Can Amp.
 This seems to be one of the most recommended pairings with the K701, but it’s much harder to find nowadays.

 Both are open back, and people will be able to hear what you’re listening to.
-This also means that your mixes will be better, because the music has room to breathe.
-It doesn’t get trapped inside your head.
-This is a big reason why mixing on closed back cans can get very tiring in a hurry.
+This also means that your mixes will be better, because the music has room to breathe and doesn’t get trapped inside your head.
+This is also a big reason why mixing on closed back cans can get very tiring in a hurry.